Core Idea

-Causal loop diagrams (CLDs) are the primary qualitative modelling tool for mapping the feedback structure of complex systems.
-They reveal how variables influence one another and identify the feedback loops driving system behaviour — making invisible system structure visible.
+Causal loop diagrams (CLDs) are the primary qualitative modelling tool for mapping the feedback structure of complex systems, making invisible system structure visible.

 Components